-In this article, you’re going to learn all about vantage points in photography – including what it actually is, plus tips and tricks for great results.
+In this article, you’ll learn all about vantage points in photography – including what it actually is, plus tips and tricks for great results.

-I’ll also include plenty of vantage point photography examples; that way, you’re able to understand exactly how different vantage points impact your images, and how you can adjust your vantage point to achieve different effects.
+I’ll also include plenty of vantage point photography examples; that way, you can understand exactly how different vantage points impact your images and how you can adjust your vantage point to achieve different effects.

 Ready to become a vantage point expert?
 Then let’s jump right in, starting with a simple definition: